23 Words Brixham Library

 Search for Suited Storytellers

-‘Herd’ – bringing a new show together…
+‘Herd’ – how we brought a new show together…

 We started with one story.
 Discussed it, tried it out, went round the houses, came back.
 It just didn’t quite work.
 So one day we set off in a different direction.
 We came across a story which spoke to us, which led to another, reminded us of a third, and suddenly we were using all three of them.
 ‘Ah yes,’ we said to ourselves, ‘We know what this is about.’
 But the more we worked on the stories and the show took shape, the more we realised the stories were telling us something quite different.